 If the intent fails any check, it's denied.
 No credential is created.
 The agent gets a structured rejection with the reason.

 Redeem.
 The agent presents the credential token to complete the purchase.
-The token is resolved to the actual card details at the payment boundary - the merchant's checkout - and immediately invalidated after use.
+The token resolves to actual card details only at the payment boundary — the merchant's checkout — and is immediately invalidated after use.

 Settle.
 The transaction settles through Visa's network.
 Ovra matches the settlement to the original intent, updates the ledger, and fires webhooks.
 If the settled amount differs from the intent (partial shipment, currency conversion), the discrepancy is logged and flagged.